stuartellis/sve-personal-website/content/articles/task-runner.md

 Each copy of Task is a single executable file, with versions for Linux, macOS, Windows and FreeBSD.
 This executable is relatively small, being about 8Mb for the 64-bit Linux version.
 The tasks are run with a UNIX shell script interpreter that is built into Task itself, rather than using shells that are already installed on your systems.

 This means that you can use Task in any environment.
-It only requires a copy of the Task executable, and the built-in shell interpreter enables you to use the same syntax for your tasks on any platform.
+It only requires a copy of the Task executable.
+Task has a UNIX shell interpreter and [some UNIX commands](https://taskfile.dev/docs/faq#are-shell-core-utilities-available-on-windows) built in, which enables you to use the same syntax for your tasks on any platform.
 The [template functions](https://taskfile.dev/reference/templating/#functions) enable you to get consistent inputs for your tasks across different platforms.
 When needed, you can define [operating system specific files](https://taskfile.dev/usage/#os-specific-taskfiles), so that Task uses the specific implementation for the current platform.

 Task also includes two other key features: [conditional execution of tasks](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
 These features are designed to be usable with any type of software development.